aiurovet/xnx/README.md

-                             the application will define environment variable _XNX_FORCE -p, --compression=<LEVEL>    compression level for archiving-related operations (1..9) excepting BZip2, the application will define environment variable _XNX_COMPRESSION --print                  just print the arguments to stdout --copy                   just copy file(s) and/or directorie(s) passed as plain argument(s), glob patterns are allowed
+                             the application will define environment variable _XNX_FORCE -p, --compression=<LEVEL>    compression level for archiving-related operations (1..9) excepting BZip2, the application will define environment variable _XNX_COMPRESSION -W, --wait-always            always wait for a user to press <Enter> upon completion -w, --wait-err               wait for a user to press <Enter> upon unsuccessful completion --find                   just find recursively all files and sub-directories matching the glob pattern in a given or the current directory and print those to stdout --print                  just print the arguments to stdout --env                    just print all environment variables to stdout --pwd                    just print the current working directory to stdout --copy                   just copy file(s) and/or directorie(s) passed as plain argument(s), glob patterns are allowed
     --copy-newer             just copy more recently updated file(s) and/or directorie(s) passed as plain argument(s),